JosephHong3145/COMP371_Project/Project/README.txt

 camera control =======================
-mouse: FPS camera (pan and tilt) mouse while holding right click: zooming in and out
+mouse: FPS camera (pan and tilt) mouse while holding left click: zooming in and out Home button : The camera goes back to initial position

 model manipulation =====================
 * Each number key will allow user to control one student's character